leoparin/myNotes/ComputerScience/ielts writing.md

 ## 1.1 顾家北 例子
 ### 1.1.1 dynamic 1
+The charts compares the amount of goods delivered in the UK during the period from 1974 to 2002 in terms of four different means  of transport.

 The amount of goods transported by road was the largest, with 70 million tonnes in 1974, and can saw a dramatic increase (around 30%) during the period from to .

 高低趋势分段。
-The amount of goods transported by road was the largest,  and can saw a significant increase from around 70 in 1974 to 100 in 2002. although it had a slight decline during the period of 1978 to 1982 and 1991 to 1995 The figure for water was lower throughout this period: there was a upward trend from around  in to in ,and
+The amount of goods transported by road was the largest,  and saw a significant increase from around 70 in 1974 to 100 in 2002. and had a steep increase(versus )

+although it had a slight decline during the period of 1978 to 1982 and 1991 to 1995 The figure for water was lower throughout this period: there was a upward trend from around  in to in ,and